FB_IMG_1651115551934

 2022 parade route map

-On Sunday, March 12,2023 at 1:30 p.m. we will conduct our annual Greater New Haven St. Patrick Day Parade in downtown New Haven, CT.
-Each year it is requested that the City of New Haven rename the streets closest to the reviewing stand at New Haven City Hall and dedicate the renaming in memory of a deceased person who has served the Greater New Haven Irish Community in a positive way.
-The 2023 street naming is dedicated in honor of these three significant individuals from our
+On Sunday, March 10, 2024 at 1:30 PM we will conduct our annual Greater New Haven St. Patrick’s Day Parade in downtown New Haven, CT.
+Each year the Parade requests that the City of New Haven rename the streets closest to the reviewing stand at New Haven City Hall and dedicate the renaming in memory of a deceased person who has served the Greater New Haven Irish Community in a positive way.
+The 2024 street naming is dedicated in honor of this outstanding individual from our Irish community.

 Travel & Transportation